Department: Pathobiology and Population Sciences

 Brodbelt DC, Taylor PM, Stanway GW (1997) A comparison of preoperative morphine and buprenorphine for postoperative analgesia for arthrotomy in dogs.
 J Vet Pharmacol Ther 20, 284-289.
 PubMed ID 9280368

 He is involved in teaching the undergraduate and postgraduate students.
-He teaches Evidence-based Veterinary Medicine (EBVM), Epidemiology and Statistics to BVetMed Undergraduates, BSc Bioscience students, Clinical Residents (SCTS) and BScVN Nurses at the RVC.
-He also contributes to the Taught and Distance Learning MSc programmes in Veterinary Epidemiology and Public Health at the RVC.
+He teaches Evidence-based Veterinary Medicine (EBVM), epidemiology and statistics to BVetMed veterinary undergraduates, BSc students, Clinical Residents (SCTS) and BScVN Nurses at the RVC.
+He is a module leader and contributes to the Taught and Distance Learning MSc programmes in Veterinary Epidemiology and Public Health at the RVC.

 He is a Fellow of the Higher Education Academy.